zakyirsyaad/creditapp/README.md

-# Bangkit 2024 Capstone Team : Credit (C241-PS483)
+# Bangkit 2024 Capstone Team : CreditPredict (C241-PS483)

 Hello everyone!.
-Here is our repository Mobile Development path Team for Bangkit 2024 Capstone project.
+Here is our repository Cloud Computing path Team for Bangkit 2024 Capstone project.
 Our team consist of 3 Machine Learning, 2 Android, and 2 Cloud Computing.

 ## Our Knights